Jeopardy (film)

 Jeopardy is a 1953 American crime drama directed by John Sturges.
 The black-and-white film stars Barbara Stanwyck and Barry Sullivan as a married couple, and Ralph Meeker as an escaped convict.
 The film was based on the 22-minute radio play "A Question of Time".

 Award-winning cinematographer Victor Milner, in addition to photographing the film, has a bit part in the movie.

+Dana Point, California stands in for the Mexican fishing cove that is the setting of the film.
+The decrepit pier was demolished before construction of Dana Point harbor began in 1966.

 A portion of the film was shot in Pioneertown, and features footage of the "cantina" building that now houses Pappy & Harriet's.

 Plot

-Americans Doug and Helen Stilwin and their young son, Bobby, embark on a vacation driving across the border into desolate Baja California in Mexico to a remote fishing spot along the coast that her father used to frequent with his old military buddies.
+Americans Doug and Helen Stilwin and their young son, Bobby, embark on a vacation driving across the border into desolate Baja California in Mexico to a remote fishing spot along the coast that Doug used to frequent with his old military buddies.

-Upon arrival at the remote beach, young Bobby goes exploring out onto a precarious, rotting pier high above the water.
+Upon arrival at the remote beach, young Bobby goes exploring out onto a precarious, rotting pier, high above the water.
 His foot gets stuck in a crack between boards.
 After Doug frees him, they start back, but part of the wharf collapses, and a wooden piling falls on Doug's leg, trapping him on the beach just as the tide starts coming in.
 Helen tries to lift the piling with their car jack, but it breaks.
 Doug sends her for a rope or help at a deserted gas station they stopped at earlier.
 He estimates they have four hours before he drowns in the rising surf.